 I ordered Kaki Fry ($8.00), one of my favourite things to eat.
 The oysters tasted fresh and were perfectly cooked.
 The coating was thin and crunchy, reminding me of the batter of deep-fried scallops in Japanese restaurants.
 The dish was suppose to come with spicy mayo sauce, but instead, it came with a heavier brown sauce.
 I prefer the lighter batter and ponzu sauce that Zipang uses in their version.

 L wanted to try some meat skewers, as everyone else was ordering it.
 Just over $2.00 a stick, these were a tasty snack.
 My favourite was the pork belly, which was hot in temperature and fatty.
-L thought the chicken yakatori was fine, though lacking in a distinctive charcoal taste.
+L thought the chicken yakatori was average, lacking in a distinctive charcoal taste that you find at Shokunin.

 I really liked our server.
 She dropped off a box of Pocky and the bill.
 She said, “Pocky for you, and the bill for him.”
 Smart woman.